rhowe-gds/docs.logit.io/content/account-management.md

 ## Stacks

-A stack is an instance of logstash, elastic search and kibana working together.
+A stack is an instance of Elasticsearch, Logstash and Kibana working together.
 When you sign up to logit we automatically provision you a brand new stack but you can have as many stacks as you like.

 Stacks are great for separating different environments like test, staging and production or just as useful